JuliaLang/julia/doc/src/manual/installation.md

 If the Windows Store is blocked on a system, we have an alternative [MSIX App Installer](https://learn.microsoft.com/en-us/windows/msix/app-installer/app-installer-file-overview) based setup.
 To use the App Installer version, download [this](https://install.julialang.org/Julia.appinstaller) file and open it by double clicking on it.

-### MSI Installer (Windows)

-If neither the Windows Store nor the App Installer version work on your Windows system, you can download a MSI installer from XXX.
-Note that this installation methods comes with serious limitations and is generally not recommended unless no other method works.
-For example, there is no automatic update mechanism for Juliaup with this installation method.

 ### [Homebrew](https://brew.sh) (Mac and Linux)

 On systems with brew, you can install Julia by running